Tangle-tree duality in infinite graphs: Refining inessential stars

-\begin{proof} By definition, every separation $\{A, B\} \in S_k^\sigma(G)$ is nested with $\sigma$, and thus for every $(C,D) \in \sigma$ we have $C \cap D \subseteq A$ or $C \cap D \subseteq B$.
-Hence, every separation $\{A,B\} \in S^\sigma_k(G)$ induces a separation $\{A \cap \interior(\sigma), B \cap \interior(\sigma)\}$ of $\torso(\sigma)$.
+\begin{proof} By definition, every separation $\{A, B\} \in S_k^\sigma$ is nested with $\sigma$, and thus for every $(C,D) \in \sigma$ we have $C \cap D \subseteq A$ or $C \cap D \subseteq B$.
+Hence, every separation $\{A,B\} \in S^\sigma_k$ induces a separation $\{A \cap \interior(\sigma), B \cap \interior(\sigma)\}$ of $\torso(\sigma)$.
 As $\interior(\sigma)$ is finite, there are only finitely many separations of $\torso(\sigma)$.
-It thus suffices to show that only finitely many separations in $S_k^\sigma(G)$ induce the same separation of $\torso(G)$.
+It thus suffices to show that only finitely many separations in $S_k^\sigma$ induce the same separation of $\torso(\sigma)$.

 For this, let $\{A', B'\}$ be a separation of $\torso(\sigma)$.
 Then every separation of $G$ that induces $\{A', B'\}$ can be obtained from $\{A', B'\}$ by adding each component $K$ of $G - \interior(\sigma)$ to one side of $\{A',B'\}$ that contains~$N_G(K)$.
-It is straightforward to check that the arising separation will be in $S_k^\sigma(G)$ if and only if we added for every separation $(C, D) \in \sigma$ all components of $G - \interior(\sigma)$ that are contained in $G[C \setminus D]$ to the same side of $\{A', B'\}$.
-It follows that at most $2^{\abs{\sigma}}$ separations in $S_k^\sigma(G)$ induce the same separation of $\torso(G)$.
+It is straightforward to check that the arising separation will be in $S_k^\sigma$ if and only if we added for every separation $(C, D) \in \sigma$ all components of $G - \interior(\sigma)$ that are contained in $G[C \setminus D]$ to the same side of $\{A', B'\}$.
+It follows that at most $2^{\abs{\sigma}}$ separations in $S_k^\sigma$ induce the same separation of $\torso(\sigma)$.
 As $\sigma$ is finite, this concludes the proof. \end{proof}

-Given an $\cF'$-tangle $\tau$ of $S_k^\sigma(G)$, we now inductively construct an $\cF'$-tangle $\tau'$ of $S_k(G)$ with $\tau \subseteq \tau'$.
-For this, recall that $\sigma := \{\vs_1, \dots, \vs_n\}$ is finite by assumption.
-So to define $\tau'$, we may proceed by extending~$\tau =: \tau_n$ step-by-step to an $\cF'$-tangle~$\tau_i$ of~$S_k^{\sigma_i}(G)$ where $\sigma_i := \{\vs_1, \dots, \vs_i\}$ for $i \in [n]$ and~$\sigma_0 := \emptyset$.
-Then~$\tau_0$ will be the desired $\cF'$-tangle of~$S_k(G) = S^{\sigma_0}_k(G)$.
+Given an $\cF'$-tangle $\tau$ of $S_k^\sigma$, we now inductively construct an $\cF'$-tangle $\tau'$ of $S_k$ with $\tau \subseteq \tau'$.
+For this, recall that $\sigma =: \{\vs_1, \dots, \vs_n\}$ is finite by assumption.
+So to define $\tau'$, we may proceed by extending~$\tau =: \tau_n$ step-by-step to an $\cF'$-tangle~$\tau_i$ of~$S_k^{\sigma_i}$ where $\sigma_i := \{\vs_1, \dots, \vs_i\}$ for $i \in [n]$ and~$\sigma_0 := \emptyset$.
+Then~$\tau_0$ will be the desired $\cF'$-tangle of~$S_k = S^{\sigma_0}_k$.

 The following two lemmas describe how to obtain the tangle $\tau_{i-1}$ from $\tau_{i}$.
-We distinguish between two cases: whether $\sv_i$ is closely related to some $k$-profile that avoids $\cF$ or whether $\vs_i$ is left-$\ell$-robust.
+We distinguish between two cases: whether $\sv_i$ is closely related to some $k$-profile that avoids $\cF$ or whether $\vs_i$ is $\ell$-robust on the small side.